Register volume

 • Select an appropriate calibration from the list.
 You can typically use the same calibration for registering brain specimens from the same species that were processed and imaged using equivalent protocols.

-• Create a new calibration:
+• Create a new calibration in the following circumstances:

 • the first time you use NeuroInfo